ldijkman/async-esp-fs-webserver/docs/data/readme.md

 ---

-pitty the littlefs upload is not working in my arduino ide 2 linux
+pitty the littlefs upload is not working in my arduino ide 2 linux x84 64bit
+- have to switch to my raspberry pi400 arduino ide 1 for littlefs create bin files

 must find another way